jaquith/cmp-integrations/README.md

     - `extension-3.js` - Pre Loader, decides if TiQ should load and overrides some system functions.
 No need to modify.
 Should be the LAST 'Pre Loader' extension.
     - `extension-4.js` - All Tags - After Load Rules (should be the last extension in the list), blocks or allows tags based on implicit/explicit consent.
 No need to modify.
 Should be the LAST 'All Tags - After Load Rules' extension.

-3. Modify the `example-map.js` extension to match your Usercentrics / TiQ configuration.
+3. Modify the `example-map.js` extension to match your CMP / TiQ configuration.
 There is a helper script in the comments of that extension that will generate the basis.

 4. Edit the utag loader template to include this line directly after `##UTGEN##`

     ````javascript
-    // override a couple utag functions for the Usercentrics integration (stopgap solution)
+    // override a couple utag functions for the CMP integration (stopgap solution)
     window.tealiumCmpIntegration && window.tealiumCmpIntegration.overrideUtagFunctions && window.tealiumCmpIntegration.overrideUtagFunctions()
     ````